ViaVersion/ViaFabric/README.md

 **How to use protocol auto detector?:**
 - For using globally, set the protocol to AUTO or -2.
 For using in a specific server: ddns.example.com._v-2.viafabric
 - The protocol auto detector will try to ping with the client native protocol version so if you have ViaVersion or similar in the server it will use the translator, differently than multiconnect which uses -1 version, which may get the native server version.
 - It may hold your handshake for up to 10 seconds.
 - The results are cached for 100 seconds.

 **How can I set the version for specific servers?:**
 - Append ._v(VERSION).viafabric.
-Example: ``minigame.example.com._v1_8.viafabric``, ``native.example.com._v-1.viafabric``
+Example: ``minigame.example.com._v1_8.viafabric``, ``native.example.com._v-1.viafabric``, ``auto.example.com._v-2.viafabric``

 **Does it work with multiconnect at same time on client?:**
 - Yes, ViaFabric can be used with multiconnect.
-ViaFabric will send to their version auto detector their closest supported version. (multiconnect beta-supported versions (currently 1.10 and 1.9) aren't used)
+ViaFabric will send to their version auto detector their closest supported version. (multiconnect beta-supported versions (currently < 1.11) aren't used)
-- Example of setups:
+- Example of configurations:
-- (1.8 server) <-> (disabled ViaFabric) <-> (auto detected 1.8 server - multiconnect) = doesn't work because multiconnect doesn't support it
+- (1.8 server) <-> (disabled ViaFabric) <-> (auto-detected 1.8 server - multiconnect) = doesn't work because
+  multiconnect doesn't support it
+- (1.8 server) <-> (detected 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works,
+  ViaVersion is translating 1.8 -> 1.11 and multiconnect is accepting 1.11
-- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.11 and multiconnect accepting 1.11
+- (1.8 server) <-> (forced 1.8 - ViaFabric - suggests 1.11) <-> (detected 1.11 server - multiconnect) = works, ViaVersion
+  is translating 1.8 -> 1.11 and multiconnect is accepting 1.11
-- (1.8 server) <-> (forced 1.8 - ViaFabric - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect) = works, ViaVersion translating 1.8 -> 1.12.2 and multiconnect accepting 1.12.2
+- (1.8 server) <-> (forced 1.8 - ViaFabric - detected 1.12.2 client) <-> (forced 1.12.2 server - multiconnect) = works,
+  ViaVersion is translating 1.8 -> 1.12.2 and multiconnect is accepting 1.12.2

 ## WARNING
 **I cannot guarantee that this mod is allowed on every (or even any) server.
 This mod may cause problems with anti cheat plugins.
 USE AT OWN RISK**